brockhager/allie-ai/README.md

 Create and activate a Python virtual environment.

+cd backend

 Install dependencies with pip install -r requirements.txt.

 Run the server with uvicorn server:app --reload --host 127.0.0.1 --port 8000.

-Test by visiting http://127.0.0.1:8000/ping — it should return {"status":"ok"}.

-Frontend (React):

-Go into the frontend folder.

-Install dependencies with npm install.

-Start the development server with npm start.

-Open http://localhost:3000 in your browser to use the chat UI.
+Test by visiting http://127.0.0.1:8000/ui for the chat UI.

+Training:

+cd scripts

+pip install -r requirements.txt

+python train_allie.py

+Frontend:

+The frontend is a simple HTML page served by the backend at /ui.

 # Testing Endpoints: